clojureman/notablog/Working Around AWS API Gateway Limitations.md

       - A series of 302-redirects is used, until a real result is ready or an appropriate status code can be returned
       - The last redirect could be a redirect to a signed URL, just as in case (2)

-To make implementation easier, the redirect URLs could carry all necessary information for keeping track of time and/or retries left, as well the signed URL itself.
+To make implementation easier, the redirect URLs could carry all necessary information for keeping track of time and/or retries left, as well some id for the S3 object itself.

 ### Pros
 - Easy to implement